 - Assistive software on open access PCs.
 This should include:

 - ClaroRead (Text-to-Speech software) - please log a request with IT help if this is not on the machine you are using

 - Inspiration or MindGenius (Mind-Mapping software) - please log a request with IT help to use either of these pieces of software

 - Curzon Library, City Centre Campus: The main entrance to the library is on the ground floor with lifts providing access to the first floor of the library.

 - Mary Seacole Library, City South: The library is located entirely on the ground floor.

-- School of Jewellery Library, Vittoria Street: all levels are wheelchair accessible via lifts.
+- School of Jewellery Library, St Paul's Square: All levels are wheelchair accessible via lifts.
 The library is located on the first floor.